Eric I of Brunswick-Lüneburg: In the service of the emperor

 Even in his early years Eric had proved himself as a brave fighter at the side of the emperors and took part in 1497 in the campaign against the Turks.
 Later he fought in wars against Venice, the Swiss confederation and France.
-In the Bavarian-Landshut war in 1504 he saved the emperor's life at the Battle of Regensburg the Leben, whereupon he was knighted.
+In the Bavarian-Landshut war in 1504 he saved the emperor's life at the Battle of Regensburg, whereupon he was knighted.

 Eric I was the second son of Duke William II of Brunswick-Wolfenbüttel (d 1503) and received in 1491, before his father died, his inheritance of the Principality of Calenberg-Göttingen.
 His elder brother, Duke Henry the Elder (1463–1514) was given rule over Brunswick-Wolfenbüttel.
 In 1505 the 35-year-old Duke Eric I of Calenberg made Neustadt am Rübenberge his second seat of power.

 When the first marriage of the duke to the widow of Archduke Sigismund of Austria, Katharina of Saxony, proved childless, he married after her death on 7 July 1525 the 15-year-old Elisabeth of Brandenburg.
 From this marriage resulted his long-awaited successor Eric II (1528–1584).
 When, in 1528, Elisabeth fell ill in bed when she was pregnant, she held the witchcraft of her husband's mistress, Anna Rumschottel, responsible.
 She persuaded her husband to hold a trial.
 In the process, several women were burned to death, but the duke allowed his mistress to escape.
 She was however burnt to death in Hamelin.

 During the Hildesheim Diocesan Feud (1519–1523) he captured Hunnesrück Castle in 1521, together with Henry the Younger of Wolfenbüttel.
 It lay on a hill near the present town district of Hunnesrück in Dassel.
 He bombarded the castle with heavy cannon from the hill of Hatop.
 He gave the castle up after a short period however.
 Between 1527 and 1530, he had the castle of Erichsburg built in a marshy depression about 3 km further east which was protected by a wide moat and high ramparts.
 It was named after his heir, born in 1528, later Duke Eric II.
 Eric I used it from time to time as his seat of office.
 Whilst it was being built he lived in the old castle at Hunnesrück.

 After the feud, the Amt of Kolding and Poppenburg were transferred to Duke Eric I in accordance with the requirements of the Quedlinburg Recess.
 In 1523 abbey parish of St. Andrew in Derneburg placed itself under the protection of Eric I of Calenberg, because it had been repeatedly plundered by the knights of Duke Henry II of Brunswick-Lüneburg.